Does Stretching Help?

-In a new review article on the effects of stretching in The Scandinavian Journal of Medicine and Science in Sports, they looked at the measurable impacts of a number of different stretching regimens.
-What they found was that when people performed four 90-second stretches of their hamstrings, their “passive resistance” to the stretching decreased by about 18 percent.
-This meant that they felt much looser, but unfortunately the effect had passed in less than an hour.
-To achieve a longer lasting impact and to stretch all of the muscles involved in running or other sports, a person would probably require as much as an hour of concentrated stretching.
-In order to see changes in the actual physical structure of the muscles it would take months of stretching, for hours at a time.
+In a new review article on the effects of stretching in The Scandinavian Journal of Medicine and Science in Sports, they looked at the measurable impacts of several different stretching regimens.
+They found that when people performed four 90-second stretches of their hamstrings, their “passive resistance” to the stretching decreased by about 18 percent.
+This meant that they felt much looser, but unfortunately, the effect had passed in less than an hour.
+To achieve a longer-lasting impact and to stretch all of the muscles involved in running or other sports, a person would probably require as much as an hour of concentrated stretching.
+To see changes in the actual physical structure of the muscles, it would take months of stretching, for hours at a time.
 Another interesting conclusion from the research shows that you only need enough range of motion in your joints to avoid injury.
 More is not necessarily better.

 How should you judge your own flexibility?

 Research suggests that the sit-and-reach test is pretty good for at-home evaluations (at least for your back and hamstring muscles).